Everyone on campus contributes to Georgia Techs's award-winning recycling program.

 Recycling is an integral part of Georgia Tech's sustainable operations, with services available in campus buildings, residence halls, outdoor spaces, and at special events, including home football games.

-The Game Day Recycling program broke its own record during the 2010 football season, diverting 21 tons of glass, aluminum, cardboard, plastic and other recyclables away from landfills, recycling 19 percent of the waste created during the football team’s six home games.
+The Game Day Recycling Program broke its own record during the 2015 football season, diverting more than 34 tons of glass, aluminum, cardboard, plastic, and other recyclables away from landfills.

 In addition to paper, plastic, and metal, Georgia Tech also recycles toner cartridges, cell phones, furniture, food, pallets, corrugated cardboard, batteries, glass, oils, clothing, and other electronics.
 Recycling bins are located in all administrative buildings, residence halls, athletic venues, and dining halls.
 Bulk recyclables can be taken to the outdoor recycling center behind the O'Keefe Building on Sixth Street on East Campus.
 (More information about what is accepted at outdoor recycling sites.)